hu-macsy/lama_old/scai/doc/sphinx/installation.rst

 Installation
 ============

 This description will guide you through the installation process.
-You find informations about:
+You find information about:

 * :doc:`installation/download`: How to obtain the sources via our download portal
 * :doc:`installation/requirements`: An overview of needed software (mandatory and optional)